Lord Vetinari: Deposition and restoration

-Several attempts have been made on Vetinari's life or position; strangely enough, he seems to be involved in most of them.
+Several attempts have been made on Vetinari's life or position; strangely enough, he seems to be involved or predicted them in advance.
 Shortly after his ascent to office, he was briefly turned into a lizard by a wizard under the influence of a Sourcerer.
-He was deposed for a time in favour of a pretender king and subsequently a summoned dragon (Guards!
-Guards!) and locked up in his own dungeons from which he is able to escape at his leisure.
+He was deposed for a time in favor of a pretender king and subsequently a summoned dragon (Guards!
+Guards!) and locked up in his own dungeons which were secretly designed to allow for escape at his leisure for just such an occasion.
+Nonetheless, he did not avoid a permanent injury during a botched assassination attempt in Men at Arms that forces him to use a cane; In Making Money he flatly denies the circulating rumor the cane held a sword made of iron collected from the blood of a thousand men, sarcastically pointing out to Moist how melodramatic and out of character that would be.
+He would later initially fall victim to an arsenic-poisoning plot in (Feet of Clay) but fakes subsequent symptoms, partially to demonstrate to the perpetrators the consequences of his deposing him including incurring the dogged wrath of Commander Vimes.